 What’s more, they can send out those 30,000+ letters or postcards without having to deal with the hassles involved with printing them or even having to visit the post office.

-That’s probably cheaper than it would cost them to buy the paper products (postcards, stationary and envelopes) themselves and mail them from their local post office.
+That’s a lot cheaper than it would cost them to buy the paper products (postcards, stationary, envelopes and postage) themselves, pay someone to print the letters and stuff the envelopes and then mail them from their local post office.

 By the way, you don’t have to send out postcards and letters in bulk to use LetterStream’s services.
 You can send out smaller quantities as well (although the cost per postcard/letter will be a little higher).

-Bonus tip: This post explains why you should cancel all of your unused email accounts.
+Bonus tip #1: This post explains why you should cancel all of your unused email accounts.